Website privacy statement - relating to use of website and digital

 • If we are required by a court of law to give evidence, then me may need to break confidentiality (e.g. in criminal proceedings).

-• We have a professional will in place so that, if we were incapacitated or were to die, your first name, mobile number and email address would be accessed by one of two trusted clinical psychotherapists so that they could inform you.
-This information is stored and encrypted and is deleted as soon as our work ends.
+• Peter Golder has a professional will in place so that, if he were incapacitated or were to die, your first name, mobile number and email address would be accessed by Giancarlo Squillaci so that he could inform you.

 You have the right to;